-Radiosynoviorthesis is the process whereby a radioisotope in colloidal form is injected into the joint space of an inflamed joint.
-Radiosynoviorthesis decreases the pain associated with the inflammatory condition.
-The procedure has been used in humans for decades to treat osteoarthritis, rheumatoid arthritis and other conditions outside of the United States with β particle-emitting radioisotopes.
-Although these treatments are generally successful, the radioisotopes used can have negative consequences when their energy is deposited beyond the tissues of the joint space.
-This is not an unusual outcome for the colloids associated with these radioisotopes which may become distributed systemically causing additional irradiation outside of the tissue of interest.
+Proprietary Homogeneous Tin-117m Colloid which can be used for multiple indications is consistently manufactured to a specific, reproducible size.
+This particle size, when injected intraarticular, is large enough to allow the tin-117m colloid to remain >99% within the joint, and yet is small enough to be readily engulfed by synovial macrophages, as seen in this autoradiogram showing colloid particles dispersed throughout the synovium of a joint (arrow head).
+Radiosynoviorthesis is the procedure whereby a radioisotope, typically in colloidal form, is injected into the joint space of an inflamed joint, ultimately decreasing the pain associated with the inflammatory condition.
+The procedure has been used in humans for decades to treat osteoarthritis, rheumatoid arthritis and other conditions outside of the United States using β particle-emitting radioisotopes.
+Existing β particle synovial treatments can be highly successful but the radioisotopes used have negative consequences when their energy is deposited beyond the tissues of the joint space.
+These negative issues with other isotopes have been resolved with tin-117m colloid.

-Other Serene Development Projects–Serene has several active advanced tin-117m-based projects:
+Other Serene Development Projects–Serene has several active, advanced tin-117m-based projects:

 - Cardiovascular–Vulnerable plaque is the primary target for tin-117m linked to annexin V. The first indication, which has successfully completed a Phase 1/2 human trial, is for the imaging and early treatment of symptomatic, inoperable high-grade carotid artery stenosis.